 The U.S. Department of Energy (DOE) SunShot Initiative programs investigate solutions to make the solar energy resources in the United States more affordable and accessible for Americans.

-How does concentrated solar power work?
+How does solar thermal power work?

 - Large areas of sunlight are directed to small reflective panels called solar thermal collectors that absorb the light.